How to Start a Trucking Company (2026)

-From business formation to your first dispatch — every step to launch and run a compliant trucking operation.
+From business formation to getting your MC authority — every pre-authority step to launch a compliant trucking operation.

-Starting a trucking business requires business formation, FMCSA registration, insurance, compliance setup, and operational technology — in that order.
-Whether you are launching a carrier or a freight brokerage, this guide walks you through every step from LLC formation and EIN registration to getting your USDOT number, MC authority, BOC-3 filing, insurance, ELD compliance, and finding your first loads.
-We recommend Motive for ELD compliance, DAT and Truckstop for finding freight.
-Below is the complete roadmap.
+Starting a trucking business requires business formation, FMCSA registration, insurance, and compliance setup — in that order.
+Whether you are launching a carrier or a freight brokerage, this guide walks you through every pre-authority step: LLC formation, EIN registration, getting your USDOT number, MC authority, BOC-3 filing, and insurance.
+Once your authority is active, see our Post-Authority Checklist for ELD installation, loadboard signup, and first dispatch steps.
+Below is the complete pre-authority roadmap.

 Business Formation